"There are no beautiful surfaces without a terrible depth."

-Sixteen years, and she had never said it.
+Sixteen years, and she had never said it out loud.
 In fact, she was positive she had never even thought of it in an aware state, other than in ghastly dreams or traitorous thoughts that escaped denial.
 And now the words had come out.

-She always thought she'd feel different.
+She always thought she would feel different.
 Maybe shameful, for some reason.
 And if it had been anyone but Paul Kellerman, maybe she would have.

-"It was towards the end of the year," she began, her voice strangely dull – almost passive; as though she was remembering, reliving a memory, watching it play over like a recording and she couldn't do anything but say the words.
+"It was towards the end of the year," she began, her voice strangely dull; passive, as though she was watching a memory play out like a recording, and she couldn't do anything other than say the words.
 "We had an exam on World War II.
 I knew the topic like the back of my hand."

 She paused.
 There was an amount of things that she wouldn't say out loud, she knew this much, even if she didn't know what yet.
-There would be certain things that she'd keep to herself; things that were plainly too ugly to share or even be spoken out loud.
+There would be certain things that she would keep to herself; things that were plainly too ugly to ever be vocalized.

-That was it, she wanted to leave it at that – she wasn't sure she could do differently.
+She wanted to leave it at that – she wasn't sure she could do differently.
 The rest wouldn't come out.
-The rest, she'd keep to herself.
+The rest, she would keep to herself.
 Or maybe she'd say it to him, another day, later.
 One step at a time.
 Maybe when the rest of the story would stop feeling somewhat forbidden.

 Yes, that's how it had felt.

 Forbidden.
-Too forbidden to tell mom and dad, too forbidden to tell anyone.
-Just skip school for the rest of the year, feel sick to your stomach every time you so much think as going back, spending nights in the bathroom throwing up until your parents finally worry, until they worry enough to agree to put her in another school.
+Too forbidden to tell mom and dad, or anyone.
+Just skip school for the rest of the year, feel sick to your stomach every time you think of going back, spending nights in the bathroom throwing up until your parents finally worry, until they worry enough to agree to put you in another school.

 Then the pretending starts.
 It's start so quick you can't even tell it apart from reality.

 She heard Kellerman breathe out next to her – a funny exhale, slow and deep, as though trying very hard to contain something in.
-She'd almost forgotten his presence, and their location, which currently was a small dark broom closet.
-At the moment, it felt just safe enough.
+She had almost forgotten his presence, and their location, which currently was a small broom closet.

 "You know what the worst thing was?"
 She didn't speak because silence was getting smothering, or because she was afraid he wouldn't speak a single more word if she didn't.
 His silence was okay.
 Right now, everything about him was okay.
-It was okay to talk about it.
-She'd never thought that possible.
-"I'd actually spent all weekend studying for that test."
+"I had actually spent all weekend studying for that test."
 She let out, her eyes set ahead into the darkness – no longer afraid.
 "That's silly, right?"

-He kept silent, a few more seconds – she could fully distinguish his eyes now, and she appraised them shortly with hers.
-He had beautiful eyes, she wasn't sure she'd ever realized it before – darker than Michael's, so much darker.
-Darker than every bit of darkness she could conceive, even the one she'd just spoken out loud, and to think it, to think that the darkness in Paul Kellerman was greater than hers strangely felt – soothing.
-Freeing.
+He kept silent, a few more seconds – she could fully distinguish his eyes now, and she appraised them shortly.
+He had beautiful eyes.
+She wasn't sure she had ever realized it before; darker than Michael's.
+So much darker.
+Darker than every bit of darkness she could conceive, even the one she had just spoken out loud, and to think of that, to think that the darkness in Paul Kellerman would always be greater than hers strangely felt – soothing.